asheroto/Registry-Jumper/README.md

 # Registry Jumper

+> [!NOTE]
+> This is a newly updated plugin that has recently undergone several big changes.
+An update has been submitted to the Chrome and Edge stores and is currently pending approval.
+Store links may not function until the update is approved.

 ## Overview

 Registry Jumper is a Chrome/Edge/Brave extension that allows you to open selected registry keys directly in Regedit using [Sysinternals RegJump](https://learn.microsoft.com/en-us/sysinternals/downloads/regjump).
 This tool is designed to streamline the process of navigating to specific registry keys by providing a context menu option in the browser.